open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

 ## Next steps

-The next action is to run sessions for the entire company and convert them into a Skyscanner learning course.
+The next action is to run sessions for all the engineering teams in the company and convert them into a Skyscanner learning course.
 This way, the content can be used during the onboarding process for new joiners or even reviewed at any time as a refresher for those who have been in the company longer.
 In addition, after observing common feedback, we identified that it would be beneficial to extend the current incidents to include more front-end-specific ones, such as incidents triggered by browser traffic.
 To achieve this, we have contributed to the OpenTelemetry Demo and enabled these features for other interested parties.
 For more information, please have a look at the
 [raised PR](https://github.com/open-telemetry/opentelemetry-demo/pull/1345).